JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 > **NOTE:** The install/upgrade script displays the login credentials for the _admin_ user on the terminal.

-After running the install/upgrade script, the NLP Lab is available at http://INSTANCE_IP or https://INSTANCE_IP
+After running the install/upgrade script, the Generative AI Lab is available at http://INSTANCE_IP or https://INSTANCE_IP

 ![login Screen ALAB](/assets/images/annotation_lab/4.1.0/loginScreenALAB.png)

-We have an aesthetically pleasing Sign-In Page with a section highlighting the key features of NLP Lab using animated GIFs.
+We have an aesthetically pleasing Sign-In Page with a section highlighting the key features of Generative AI Lab using animated GIFs.

 </div><div class="h3-box" markdown="1">

 ## AWS Marketplace

-The NLP Lab needs to be installed on a virtual machine.
+The Generative AI Lab needs to be installed on a virtual machine.
 One of the most straight forward method is an installation from AWS Marketplace (also available on Azure).
-There is no fee for the NLP Lab.
+There is no fee for the Generative AI Lab.
 However, you still have to pay for the underlying AWS EC2 instance (not Free Tier Eligible).

 Visit the [product page on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-nsww5rdpvou4w?sr=0-1&ref_=beagle&applicationId=AWSMPContessa) and follow the instructions on the video below to subscribe and deploy.

-<div class="cell cell--12 cell--lg-6 cell--sm-12"><div class="video-item">{%- include extensions/youtube.html id='ebaewU4BcQA' -%}<div class="video-descr">Deploy NLP Lab via AWS Marketplace</div></div></div>
+<div class="cell cell--12 cell--lg-6 cell--sm-12"><div class="video-item">{%- include extensions/youtube.html id='ebaewU4BcQA' -%}<div class="video-descr">Deploy Generative AI Lab via AWS Marketplace</div></div></div>

 </div><div class="h3-box" markdown="1">

-## Secure access to NLP Lab on AWS
+## Secure access to Generative AI Lab on AWS

-When installed via the AWS Marketplace, NLP Lab has a private IP address and listens on an unsecured HTTP port.
+When installed via the AWS Marketplace, Generative AI Lab has a private IP address and listens on an unsecured HTTP port.
 You can ask your DevOps department to incorporate the resource to your standard procedures to access from the internet in a secure manner.
 Alternatively, a Cloud Formation script is available that can be used to create a front end proxy (CloudFront, ELB, and auxiliary Lambda Function).
 Those resources are Free Tier Eligible.

 Create the AWS Cloud Formation Script in YAML format: